 wp-config.php file and confirms it’s still set through our daily server processes.

 define( 'DISABLE_WP_CRON', true );

 Simply adding this define will not enable WP Engine alternate cron, you must reach out to Support to ensure the server configuration option is toggled on for each environment.

-WP Engine’s alternate cron does not work for sites that are utilizing Password Protection because the site must be accessible.
+WP Engine’s alternate cron does not work for sites that are utilizing custom password protection (basic auth, etc) because the site must be accessible.
 Sites using WP Engine’s Password Protection will work correctly with our alternate cron.

 Alternate cron requires